survivejs/webpack-book/manuscript/packages/01_consuming.md

 The rules are a little different for `0.x` versions.
 There the rule is `0.<MAJOR>.<MINOR>`.
 For packages considered stable and suitable for public usage (`1.0.0` and above), the rule is `<MAJOR>.<MINOR>.<PATCH>`.
 For example, if the current version of a package is `0.1.4` and a breaking change is performed, it should bump to `0.2.0`.

-Given SemVer can be a little tricky to manage, some packages use a backward compatible alternative [ComVer](https://github.com/staltz/comver).
+Given SemVer can be a little tricky to manage, [ComVer](https://github.com/staltz/comver) exists as an alternative.
 ComVer can be described as a binary decision `<not compatible>.<compatible>`.

 T> You can understand SemVer much better by studying [the online tool](http://semver.npmjs.com/) and how it behaves.